ejolly/pymer4/README.md

 data = os.path.join(get_resource_path(),'sample_data.csv')
 model = Lmer('DV_l ~ IV3*IV4 + (IV3|Group) + (IV3|Group_2)',data=df,family='binomial')

-# Dummy code factors and set 1.0 as the reference level for IV3 and A as the reference level for IV4
+# Dummy code factors and set 1.0 as the reference level for IV3 and B as the reference level for IV4
 # This assumes that these values already exist within the respective columns of the data frame

 model.fit(factors={